-Any number of users and groups can be defined and users can be given individual permissions and also placed into one or more groups which have permissions defined.
+Any number of users and groups can be defined.
+Users can be given individual permissions and also placed into one or more groups that have additional permissions defined.
 The set of permissions for a user is the sum of their individual permissions plus those of any groups they are assigned to.
-Users can be defined manually or imported from Active Directory allowing single sign-on using Windows Authentication.
+Users can be defined manually or imported from Windows Active Directory, allowing single sign-on using Windows Authentication.

-Learn more about Security Security
+Learn more Security about Security